João Teixeira de Faria: Overview

 Faria said he was told by his spirit guides that he must expand his work to reach more people and spiritist medium Chico Xavier told him he should go to the small Goiás town of Abadiânia to fulfill his healing mission.
 Around 1978, when he first performed healings there, he just sat outdoors in a chair near the main road where people began to arrive seeking cures for their illnesses and conditions.
-Gradually the numbers increased to thousands per day and he developed his centre, Casa de Dom Inácio de Loyola.
-The Casa de Dom Inácio de Loyola was visited by millions of people seeking healing.
+Gradually the numbers increased to thousands per day and he developed his centre, Casa de Dom Inácio de Loyola, which eventually was visited by millions of people seeking healing.
 Faria also owned a nearby cattle ranch, which covered about 1,000 acres and was valued at over 2 million reais.

 Much of his income came from selling passionflower preparations, the single herb prescribed by Faria to cure a variety of ailments.
 The company that bore his initials, JTF Ltda., marketed the drug and was registered in the name of his wife, Ana Keyla Teixeira, and his driver and employee Abadio da Cruz.